[Content note: sexual assault and rape]

 Why the Brock Turner case (Stanford rape case) is so important

 This story has infuriated me.
 But also galvanised me this week.
 Why this case?
-I don’t remember ever seeing so much constructive conversation around one case – and all due to the courageous victim herself.
-This case shows so clearly why rape, in the vast majority of cases, is not perpetrated by strangers who jump out of bushes.
-In fact, the vast majority of rapes are perpetrated by acquaintances and friends and family and intimate partners – people known to the victim.
+I don’t remember ever seeing so much constructive conversation around one case – and all due to the courageous survivor herself.
+This case shows so clearly why sexual assault, in the vast majority of cases, is not perpetrated by strangers who jump out of bushes.
+In fact, the vast majority of sexual assaults are perpetrated by acquaintances and friends and family and intimate partners – people known to the victim.
 This [Brock Turner] is what a rapist really looks like.
 This is not only the case in countries like America, but so too on places like South Africa – as is illustrated by the ongoing #RUReferenceList protests.

 The Brock Turner victim impact letter to the judge has been viewed by millions of people – it is SO incredibly hard to read, as the nuance and depth here is utterly breathtaking.
 This is the culmination of insidious rape culture.
 Please do click through and read it if you can (it is 12 pages long), please share this with your people.
 This is important: